Business Spanish and Culture

 So depending on the situation, it might be a good idea to get to know someone first before trying to strike up a business deal with them.
 If you rush it and try to set something up before they have time to warm up to you, they might get scared off simply because they don't know you and have no way of knowing whether or not they can trust you.

-Once you've put in significant time and effort to really get to know someone and they've also had the chance to learn more about you, then you can start getting down to business.
+Once you've put in significant time and effort to really get to know someone, and they've also had the chance to learn more about you, then you can start getting down to business.
 You'll be glad to know that all this work wasn't for nothing.
 In Spanish business culture, it's quite common for business relationships, once established, to span across many different jobs and companies.
 The reason for this is because Spanish people tend to value the relationships they've formed with certain individuals more so than the companies they work for.

-The Importance of Spanish Business Language
+The Importance of Business Spanish

 Whenever you work abroad, you should always consider learning the language of that country.
-Learning the Spanish business language while in Spain is no exception.
+Learning business Spanish while in Spain is no exception.
 Not only does it help you communicate more effectively with potential business partners and clients, you will have a better understanding of the country's culture as a whole.
 While this is by no means a short-term endeavor and would take months if not years to achieve, the reward is most definitely worth it.

 Spanish business-people would surely appreciate if you take the time to study their country and learn their language.
 It shows genuine interest and effort on your end and will more likely lead to a stronger business relationship.
 And let’s face it, when you work with a company or customers in that region, it's important for you to have things run as smoothly as possible.
 With knowledge of the Spanish language, you don't need to worry about the language barrier as you'll be able to properly express yourself and also understand what other people are saying.

-We've listed out a few examples of Spanish business phrases and sentences that you can expect to come across during your business trips in Spain.
+We've listed out a few examples of business Spanish phrases and sentences that you can expect to come across during your business trips in Spain.
 This will give you a taste of what you can expect to learn with Glossika.

 |Nice to meet you.||Encantado de conocerle.|